-The term 'trekking' derived from the Afrikaans word trekken , has become a word in English vocabulary in mid-19th century, and means a long, hard walk lasting several days or weeks, especially in the mountains.

-Trekking is a wonderful experience.
-It is a pursuit which can leave one exhausted and can have lasting influence on one's life.
+The term 'trekking' derived from the Afrikaans word trekken, became a word in English vocabulary in mid-19th century, and means a long, hard walk lasting several days or weeks, especially in the mountains.
+Trekking is a pursuit which can leave one exhausted and can have a lasting influence on one's life.
 It tests and develops mental and physical endurance, besides helping in inculcating qualities of leadership.
 It is an adventure that brings out the best in men and women.
 It helps one realise one's own potential and helps in team building besides providing an opportunity to be very close to nature.

-Edmund Hillary had once said-It's not the mountain we conquer but ourselves.
-The Nilgiris trekking adventure proves it undoubtedly right.
-Exploring the beautiful and welcoming mountain ranges and valleys was a lifetime experience.
-The journey has been not merely on a physical endurance level but also on a deeper, psychological level.
+Edmund Hillary once said it's not the mountain we conquer but ourselves.
+Exploring the beautiful and welcoming mountain ranges and valleys is a lifetime experience.
+The journey is not merely on a physical endurance level but also on a deeper, psychological level.

-In today's ever changing and dynamic scenario, civil servants in general have to perform in difficult situations.
+In today's ever-changing and dynamic scenario, civil servants in general have to perform in difficult situations.
 To perform and deliver results, mental and physical endurance, team building and leadership skills are required.
 Trekking is an experience which can richly endow budding civil servants with these qualities.
-Keeping these needs in mind, trekking has been made an integral part of the Foundation Course for Central Civil Officers.
-For years and years together, trekking has been the most memorable and enjoyable part of the Foundation Course for all officer trainees irrespective of their service and cadre.
+Keeping these needs in mind, trekking has been made an integral part of the Foundation Course for Central Civil Service Officers.
+For years, trekking has been the most memorable and enjoyable part of the Foundation Course for all Officer Trainees.